benetkiewicz/blog/_drafts/azure-ad-authorization.md

 ### Roles

-There are some predefined roles in azure, which you can see by going to user detail tab in legacy portal.
+There are some predefined global user roles in azure, like Global Admin or User, which you can see by going to role section in user profile tab in legacy portal.
 You can also define your custom roles per application scope.
 Roles setup is, again, tedious json edit in application manifest file.
-Go to your application download and edit manifest, add the following snippet in the empty roles section (adjust to your needs):
+Go to your application download and edit manifest and add the following snippet in the empty roles section (adjust to your needs):

 ```javascript
 {